CUWiCS/cuwics.github.io/README.md

 It features a smooth scrolling one page theme, with an external blogging section run by Jekyll.
 For more information about the site, please contact WiCS using the form on our official website.

 ***
+####Updating team photos:
+1. Make sure that every profile photo is 225x225 pixels, otherwise the layout will break.
+Thanks!

+***
 ####How to make a blog post:
 1. Create a new file inside `_posts/year` named `year-month-day-postTitle.markdown` where `year-month-day` is the date you wish to publish, and `postTitle` is the title of the post.
 2. Every post should include YAML front matter and is written with Markdown.